Table of Contents

 - Domain hijacking: Domain hijacking occurs when an attacker gains control of a domain name by compromising the registrar account or the DNS servers associated with the domain.
 This allows the attacker to redirect users to a fake or malicious website and steal sensitive information.

-How to prevent DNS hijacking?
+How to Prevent DNS Hijacking?

 - Enable two-factor authentication: Enable two-factor authentication for your domain registrar account to prevent domain hijacking.
 This will add an extra layer of security to your account and make it more difficult for attackers to gain access.

-- Use a trusted DNS provider: Cache poisoning and man-in-the-middle attacks can be defended against by using a reliable DNS provider because they frequently have defences in place to stop and identify such attacks.
+- Use a trusted DNS provider: Cache poisoning and man-in-the-middle attacks can be defended against by using a reliable DNS provider because they frequently have defenses in place to stop and identify such attacks.

 - Be wary of suspicious emails and links: Be cautious of emails and links from unknown sources, as they may contain malware or direct you to a fake website that is being used to carry out a DNS hijacking attack.